studoverse/katerbase/README.md

 [db.collection.find(query, projection)](https://docs.mongodb.com/manual/reference/method/db.collection.find/) MongoDB operation

 `findDocuments()` returns a `FindIterable<Document>` in contrast to `find()` which returns a `FindCursor<Entry>`.
-So no type mapping is done, and instead of using the Katerbase find-operations like `limit()` the mongo-java-driver operaations of the FindIterable can be used. `Document` is in package `org.bson.Document` of the mongo-java-driver library and implements `Map<String, Object>, Serializable, Bson`. `FindIterable` is in package `com.mongodb.client` of the mongo-java-driver library and inherits from `MongoIterable<TResult>` which inherits from `Iterable<TResult>`.
+So no type mapping is done, and instead of using the Katerbase find-operations like `limit()` the mongo-java-driver operations of the FindIterable can be used. `Document` is in package `org.bson.Document` of the mongo-java-driver library and implements `Map<String, Object>, Serializable, Bson`. `FindIterable` is in package `com.mongodb.client` of the mongo-java-driver library and inherits from `MongoIterable<TResult>` which inherits from `Iterable<TResult>`.

-By using `findDocuments()` Katerbase offers direct access to the mongo-java-driver for all edge-cases that Katerbase doesn't supports.
+By using `findDocuments()` Katerbase offers direct access to the mongo-java-driver for all edge-cases that Katerbase doesn't support.
 The MongoDB documentation for [FindIterable](https://mongodb.github.io/mongo-java-driver/3.12/driver/tutorials/perform-read-operations/#finditerable) explains all supported methods you can chain to the `findDocuments()`  operation.

 ### count
 `fun count(vararg filter: FilterPair): Long`

 [db.collection.count(query, options)](https://docs.mongodb.com/manual/reference/method/db.collection.count/) MongoDB operation

 Counts how many matching documents in a collection are.
-If the filter is empty, [estimatedDocumentCount](https://docs.mongodb.com/manual/reference/method/db.collection.estimatedDocumentCount/) is used which  always results in *O(1)* runtime but the returned count might be out of date.
-If a filter is specified, [countDocuments](https://docs.mongodb.com/manual/reference/method/db.collection.countDocuments/) with runtime of up to *O(n)* (depending if an index is used or not) is used.
+If the filter is empty, [estimatedDocumentCount](https://docs.mongodb.com/manual/reference/method/db.collection.estimatedDocumentCount/) is used which  always results in *O(1)* runtime, but the returned count might be out of date.
+If a filter is specified, [countDocuments](https://docs.mongodb.com/manual/reference/method/db.collection.countDocuments/) with runtime of up to *O(n)* (depending on whether an index is used or not) is used.

 ### distinct